-109Association of Physicians of Uganda (APU)dated 15th April 2015 http://www.ugphysicians.org/content/hippocraticoath
+109Association of Physicians of Uganda (APU)dated 15th April 2015

-Oath nor in the Constitution of Uganda, for it states that,"No person has the right to terminate the life of an unborn child except as may be authorized by law"110 with out there in elaborating what the law is and despite extended legal abortion to cases such as incest or rape or if the mother suffers from HIV or cervical cancer it is unclear as to whether or not these policies overrule or coincide with the Constitution.
+In Uganda today, due to the constant growth and developments that are not only seen in the health sector, there is need to change the law as it is today with regards to the Hippocratic oath for example there is still lack of clarity on the abortion legislation as the law on abortion is still confusing and ambiguous.
+Abortion is not entertained and advocated for under the Oath nor in the Constitution of Uganda, for it states that, "No person has the right to terminate the life of an unborn child except as may be authorized by law"110 with out there in elaborating what the law is and despite extended legal abortion to cases such as incest or rape or if the mother suffers from HIV or cervical cancer it is unclear as to whether or not these policies overrule or coincide with the Constitution.
 On the other hand ,the abortion rates are high in the country were according to the Health, Human Rights and Development, a Kampala based research and advocacy organization, each day 840 girls and women have unsafe, unlawful abortions in Uganda, and on average five die as a result.